pbivrell/Pol/README.md

 ## Usage
 Clone repo.

-From repo directory execute: `go build Pol/main/pol.go`
+From repo directory execute:

+`go install Pol/main/pol.go`

-*This will build a `pol` executable*
+*This will build a `pol` executable into the src directory*

 To run code execute:

 `./pol filename`

-`./pol -src "source code"` Note quotes in src need to be escaped
+`./pol -src "source code"` *Note quotes in src need to be escaped*

 POL allows you to print AST with the `-tree` option